okohll/abdocs/content/docs/views/calculations/examples.md

 tags:
 - Architect
 ---
-The database which underpins agileBase is [PostgreSQL](https://www.postgresql.org) - 'The World's Most Advanced Open Source Relational Database'.
+The database which underpins Agilebase is [PostgreSQL](https://www.postgresql.org) - 'The World's Most Advanced Open Source Relational Database'.

 This page will just be an introduction to some of the things you can do with calculations.